1nf1del/tap-svn/trunk/taps/RemoteExtender/readme.txt

 Information for TAP Developers
 ------------------------------
-Remote Extender patches the firmware to make the EVT/KEY event send the internal remote keycodes in param2.
+Remote Extender patches the firmware to make the EVT_KEY event send the internal remote keycodes in param2.
 RawKey.h contains definitions of these codes.
-If the value of param2 is 0 then RemoteExtender is either not running, or does not have an internal keycode available (usually due to the keypress being caused by TAP/GenerateEvent) and param1 should be processed instead.
+If the value of param2 is 0 then Remote Extender is either not running, or does not have an internal keycode available (usually due to the keypress being caused by TAP/GenerateEvent) and param1 should be processed instead.

 Suggested uses for this are:
 On the TF5800, for distinguishing between V+,V-, P+,P- and the arrow buttons and TV/Radio and List.